Security¶

 - ExtraSuite does not use downloaded service account key files

-- No private keys or long-lived credentials are exposed to agents or clients
+- No Google private keys or refresh tokens are exposed to agents or clients

 Domain-Wide Delegation (Optional)¶